 How are close contact and COVID-19 exposure defined?

 According to the Center for Disease Control (CDC), someone who has had close contact (within 6 feet for a total of 15 minutes or longer) with a person with COVID-19 symptoms, or with a person who has tested positive for COVID-19, has been exposed to COVID-19.
 This is the case regardless of whether one or both people were wearing personal protective equipment (PPE) during the period of close contact.
-The CDC recommends that people exposed to COVID-19 stay home for 14 days and self-monitor for symptoms.
+The CDC recommends that people exposed to COVID-19 quarantine for 14 days.
+As of December 2, 2020, the CDC recommends two additional options for reducing quarantine time.
+People may quarantine for 10 days without testing or 7 days with a negative test result.
+In all cases, people who have been exposed to COVID-19 should self-monitor for symptoms for 14 days.

 Ohio Department of Health guidance states that for the majority of school staff, cloth masks provide the appropriate level of personal protection against COVID-19.
 Medical-grade surgical masks are only necessary for personnel with frequent, unavoidable close contact with children.